.png)

 If you are an educator that is new to Concept-Based learning or an educator looking to deepen and refine current practice, you will gain a collection of actionable, time-saving strategies that will help you move student learning beyond skills to conceptual understanding and transfer in our literacy classrooms.

-Whether you choose to host an in-person workshop to kick off your Concept-Based journey, plan a virtual learning series to spread learning over the course of the school year, enroll in an online course, or you choose to engage in ongoing personalized collaboration, I'll serve as your thought partner each step of the way.
+Whether you choose to book an individual coaching call, host an in-person workshop to kick off your Concept-Based journey, plan a virtual learning series to spread learning over the course of the school year, enroll in an online course, or you choose to engage in ongoing personalized collaboration, I'll serve as your thought partner each step of the way.

 Or, check out the most current online course to learn from and collaborate with educators from around the world.